Beetle Census

 Data

-In 2024, Charlie and Sue are working with the Spatial Ecology and Conservation Lab to start a new ground beetle study at the BiodiversiTREE site on SERC’s campus, where a 100-year-long experiment is being done see if tree diversity (less or more) during restoration affects the ecosystem.
+In 2024, Charlie and Sue worked with the Spatial Ecology and Conservation Lab on a new ground beetle study at the BiodiversiTREE site on SERC’s campus, where a 100-year-long experiment is being done see if tree diversity (less or more) during restoration affects the ecosystem.
+The study aims to understand the effect of microclimate on ground beetle diversity and abundance.
+Stay tuned for results!

 Get Involved